Gilligan’s Island Transcript

 Gilligan climbs out of his bunk and heads for the door.

 Two coconut torches on poles burn on either side of the boys hut.
-Gilligan runs out of the boys hut, leaps onto and over the dining table toward the Howells hut.
+Gilligan runs out of the boys hut, leaps onto and over the dining table and runs toward the Howells hut.

 GILLIGAN